Home/ Blog/ Healthy Living/

 Set the agenda

 Rather than bringing this topic up during a separate appointment, it may be helpful to schedule a visit specifically for this conversation.
 “Whether with an existing provider relationship or a new provider, setting the agenda for this visit helps the provider identify that this is something important and valuable for the individual's well-being, as well as create space for asking questions, both to and receiving from the patient,” says Fam.
 “Simply asking to discuss sexual and gender health can prompt the provider to help navigate the conversation and meet the goals and intentions of the visit, while building trust and safety in the patient-provider relationship.”
-Setting your sexual orientation and gender as the reason for your visit will help your provider prepare, as well as save you the anxiety and discomfort of trying to direct the conversation.
+Setting your sexual health or gender health as the reason for your visit will help your provider prepare, as well as save you the anxiety and discomfort of trying to direct the conversation.

 Bring a friend